castle-engine/castle-engine/tools/castle-editor/README.md

 ## TODO

+Now:
 * build tool integration:
     * show build tool progress at bottom, do not hang editor while waiting for build tool Colorize
       - For "run", always show log (on all platform), colorized (warnings at least)
-      - For "compile", detect FPC warnings, errors
+      - For "compile", detect FPC warnings, errors What to use to colorize? http://wiki.freepascal.org/RichMemo Or see what Lazarus does for messages list?
+* Files browser as above
+* Visual inspector. designer etc.
+* All the plans from https://castle-engine.io/wp/2017/12/23/plans-6-4-release-asap-visual-editor-soon-2018-roadmap/

+Lower priority:
+* templates:
+    * Create other than "empty" project templates
+    * Proper screenshots of all project templates
+* build tool integration:
     * Smartly detect CASTLE_ENGINE_PATH, and set it for subprocesses, see Michalis ~/common/TODO
     * Smartly detect castl-engine exe (look in CASTLE_ENGINE_PATH/bin etc.), see Michalis ~/common/TODO
     * Detect lack of FPC / Delphi and make a nice error message